aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

 Running a calculation
 ---------------------

-We'll start with running a simply SCF calculation with `Quantum ESPRESSO`_ for the structure we just imported.
+We'll start with running a simple SCF calculation with `Quantum ESPRESSO`_ for the structure we just imported.
 Let's first look at the codes in our database with the ``verdi shell``:

 .. code-block:: console